Pico-Developer/PlatformSample-Unity/README.md

 | SportCenter/SportCenter                                   | 2D         | Sport  | Show the API usage to communicate with the SportCenter.                        |

 # How to run 2D demos ?

-Some demos are used to show API usage so they are 2D demos.
+To use system input method,some demos are 2D scenes.
 When you build 2D scenes,you should goto menu `ProjectSettings/XR` and uncheck the PICO plugin.
 ![img.png](doc/img.png)